SonOfLysander/TwitchPlaysPokemon-FightForDemocracy/README.md

-TwitchPlaysPokemon-FightForDemocracy
+TwitchPlaysPokemon-FightFor~~Democracy~~Anarchy
 ====================================

-In a land ravaged by the constant battle between anarchy and democracy, you must learn how to fight for democracy and the American way!
+In a land ravaged by the constant battle between anarchy and democracy, you must learn how to fight for <del>democracy and the American way</del> freedom from ledges!

 For use on: http://www.twitch.tv/twitchplayspokemon